Alteheit/entipy/README.md

 # EntiPy

-EntiPy is a Python library that implements an incremental clustering approach to entity resolution.
+EntiPy is a Python toolkit that implements an incremental clustering approach to entity resolution.

 ### Motivation